3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

 \subsection{Kinetic instabilities in the linear and non-linear stage}

 Figure \ref{ByBxz} shows the magnetic field component $B_{\rm y}$ in the $x$ - $z$ plane at $y/\Delta=381$ with an in-plane magnetic field depicted with black arrows.
-Results for jets with toroidal magnetic fields are shown and the upper panels present the field structures in the linear regime at time $t =600\, \omega_{\rm pe}^{-1}$, whereas the lower panels depict the non-linear stage at time $t=1000 \, \omega_{\rm pe}^{-1}$ (compare Figs.~\ref{By4}c, d).
-The pair jet is shown in the left panels (a, c), and the e$^{-}$ - p$^{+}$ jet in the right panels (b, d).
+Results for jets with toroidal magnetic fields are shown and the upper panels present the field structures in the linear regime at time $t =600\, \omega_{\rm pe}^{-1}$ (Figs.~\ref{ByBxz}a,b), whereas the lower panels depict the non-linear stage at time $t=900 \, \omega_{\rm pe}^{-1}$ (compare Figs.~\ref{ByBxz}c,d).
+The pair jet is shown on the left column (a, c), and the e$^{-}$ - i$^{+}$ jet on the right column (b, d).

-Inside the jets the WI is initially generated.
-At the jet head at $x/\Delta \approx 650-700$ the instability generates magnetic field filaments aligned with the jet propagation direction.
-Downstream along the jet the oblique mode of the WI dominates, visible as striped magnetic fields at $x/\Delta \approx 300-600$ for the e$^{\pm}$ jet (Fig. \ref{ByBxz}a).
+For both magnetized jets (Figs. \ref{ByBxz}a,b), as expected, an WI is initially generated inside the jet.
 The wavelength of the WI is about $4\lambda_{\rm se}$.
-The kKHI and MI start to grow simultaneously in the same region of the jet, at the jet-ambient medium boundary and across the jet, respectively.
+One can see how residues of the WI remain at the jet head after $x/\Delta > 600$.
+This phenomenon was investigated (without the toroidal magnetic field) by \cite{Ardaneh16}.
+Specifically, at the jet head of the e$^{\pm}$ jet, at $x/\Delta \approx 700$ an instability generates magnetic field filaments aligned with the jet propagation direction.
+Downstream along the jet an oblique mode (slanted stripes) of the WI dominates, visible as consecutive concentrated magnetic fields between $x/\Delta \approx 280 - 630$ (Fig. \ref{ByBxz}a,b).
+Then, the MI and kKHI start to grow simultaneously in the same region of the jet at the jet-ambient medium boundary and across the jet, as seen in panel a).
 The excitation of the MI and the kKHI is merged with the WI, which results in slanted striped structures of the magnetic field in the e$^{\pm}$ jet.
-The wavelength of the kKHI mode is about $6\lambda_{\rm se}$, whilst the wavelength of the MI mode is about $5\lambda_{\rm se}$ along the jet radius (i.e., perpendicular to the jet axis).
-Note that the pair jet structure at this stage is similar to the unmagnetized jet structure in the non-linear stage (compare Fig.~\ref{By4}a).
-Since the growth rates of MI and kKHI are similar, the excited modes propagate towards the jet center.
-In the non-linear stage, Figure \ref{ByBxz}c shows the grown kKHI and MI.
-The MI grows stronger and generates two dominant modes along the jet radius, the inner mode having larger amplitude.
-Simultaneously, the longitudinal kKHI wave modes modulate the magnetic field along the jet.
+Because the growth rates of MI and kKHI are similar, the excited modes propagate towards the jet center.
+For the e$^{-}$ - i$^{+}$ jet the instabilities are stronger and more prominent, nevertheless they look rather similar to the e$^{\pm}$ jet.
+Note that the wavelength of the kKHI mode is about $6\lambda_{\rm se}$, whilst the wavelength of the MI mode is about $5\lambda_{\rm se}$ along the jet radius (i.e., perpendicular to the jet axis).